armi.materials.material module

 average linear thermal expansion to affect dimensions and density

-linearExpansionPercent(Tk: Optional[float] = None, Tc: Optional[float] = None) float[source]
+linearExpansionPercent(Tk: float = None, Tc: float = None) float[source]

 Average thermal expansion dL/L. Used for computing hot dimensions and density.

-Defaults to 0.0 for materials that don’t expand.
+Defaults to 0.0 for materials that do not expand, or we lack expansion information for.

 Parameters: